-The following is a guide to the assessment process with new (or newly transitioning) trans clients who have reached tanner stage V in pubertal development and are interested in hormone therapy.
-It is more important that the tasks of the assessment period are completed, rather than a certain number of visits logged or period of time elapsed.
+The following is a guide to the planning period for new (or newly transitioning) trans patients who have reached tanner stage V in pubertal development and are interested in hormone therapy (for options for pubertal youth, please refer to the updated Endocrine Society Guidelines1).
+It is more important that the tasks of the planning period are completed, rather than a certain number of visits logged or period of time elapsed.

-The assessment period is important for:
+The planning period is important for:

 Questions to ask: